21 Passive Income Ideas For A Freedom Lifestyle

 Shopify has done everything they can to make setting up and running an eCommerce website as easy as possible.

 They handle all the security, hosting, and credit card processing to give store owners more time to focus on promoting their website.

 Podcasts work very similarly to blogs in that the monetisation is similar.

-Affiliate marketing and creating your own digital products or membership site are just some of the them.
+Affiliate marketing and creating your own digital products or membership site are just some of them.

-Anchor.fm have created a phenomenal app that lets you launch your own podcast and publish onto iTunes straight from your phone.
+Anchor.fm has created a phenomenal app that lets you launch your own podcast and publish onto iTunes straight from your phone.

 It requires time and effort and a willingness to help your audience.